muSpectre/muGrid/doc/dev-docs/source/muGrid.rst

 iterable (the iterates are the coordinates of the pixels/voxels for which the fields of the collection are defiened.

-Global field collections need to be given the problem resolutions (i.e. the size of the grid) at initialisation, while local collections need to be filled with pixels/voxels through repeated calls to :cpp:func:`add_pixel(pixel)<muGrid::LocalFieldCollection::add_pixel>`.
+Global field collections need to be given the problem nb_grid_pts (i.e. the size of the grid) at initialisation, while local collections need to be filled with pixels/voxels through repeated calls to :cpp:func:`add_pixel(pixel)<muGrid::LocalFieldCollection::add_pixel>`.
 At